junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

   6. **Anti-diarrhea medicines with hydroxyquinolines (Clioquinol, di-iodohydroxyquinoline, halquinol, broxyquinoline: Diodoquin, Enteroquinol, Amicline, Quogyl, and many other brand names)** (p.
 369)

       In the past clioquinols were widely used to treat diarrhea.
-These dangerous medicines are now prohibited in many countries—but in others are still sold.
+These dangerous medicines are now prohibited in many countries, but in others are still sold.
 They can cause permanent paralysis, blindness, and even death.
 For treatment of diarrhea, see Chapter 13.

   7. **Cortisone and cortico-steroids (Prednisolone, dexamethasone, and others)**

       These are powerful anti-inflammatory drugs that are needed for severe attacks of asthma, arthritis, or severe allergic reactions.
 But in many countries, steroids are prescribed for minor aches and pains because they often give quick results.
 This is a big mistake.
-Steroids cause serious or dangerous side effects—especially if used in high doses or for more than a few days.
+Steroids cause serious or dangerous side effects, especially if used in high doses or for more than a few days.
 They lower a person’s defenses against infection.
 They can make tuberculosis much worse, cause bleeding of stomach ulcers, and make bones so weak that they break easily.

   8. **Anabolic steroids (Nandrolone decanoate, Durabolin, Deca-Durabolin, Orabolin; stanozolol, Cetabon; oxymetholone, Anapolon; ethylestrenol, Organaboral.
 There are many other brand names.)**